 Like it or not, email is often the cornerstone of your personal and professional communications.
 As a result, there are hundreds of people vying for attention in your inbox.
 That makes sifting through new emails—and finding the important ones later—a daunting task.

 Fortunately, if you’re a Gmail user, there are dozens of ways to customize, sort, and arrange the app to make it markedly more manageable.

-Here’s a crash course on organizing, searching, and automating Gmail, delivered in four sections.
+Here’s a crash course on organizing, searching, and automating Gmail, delivered in three sections.

 First things first: To get organized in Gmail, you need to learn how to effectively navigate your inbox.
 The built-in keyboard shortcuts are by far the fastest way to use Gmail.
 Although they take a bit of getting used to—it took me about a week to master—it'll shave seconds off everything you do in Gmail, from reading mail to organizing your inbox.

 By default, Gmail has a few shortcuts enabled, but be sure to turn on the full set of commands.
 To do so, click on the gear icon at the top right of your inbox, select "Settings" and in the default "General" tab scroll to the "Keyboard Shortcuts" section.
 Click the bullet beside "Keyboard shortcuts on" and save your settings.

 Now you’ll be able to tap keys to navigate, read and compose emails from any Gmail screen.
 Here are some of the commands I find most useful: